 Bamboo Flooring FAQs

 Why bamboo?
 It makes sense.
 By using bamboo, we do not diminish hardwood forests that have taken decades to mature, and we help to preserve the habitat of our often endangered wildlife.
 Bamboo produces new shoots each year and individual stems are harvested from controlled forests every three to five years.
 If bamboo is not harvested after five years it falls over, unable to continue growing.

 What does it look like?
 Check out our bamboo flooring photo gallery to see samples of how it looks.
 Many people are pleasantly surprised to see that bamboo flooring has the durable, clean look of hardwood floors, but contains a finer, more unique grain pattern.

 Does it cost more than other hardwoods?
 Bamboo flooring is priced competitively with hardwood alternatives.
 Pricing is dependent on the style, color, and the size of your order.
-Pricing ranges from $3.00-$6.00/sq. ft.
+Pricing ranges from $4.00-$6.00/sq. ft.

 How durable is it?
 This very hard and very durable material is an average of 13% harder than maple.
 It is 27% harder than northern red oak and expands and contracts 50% less.
+Our fibrestrand bamboo is harder than any domestic hardwood in existence!
 Most people with pets find it harder and longer lasting that most other floor coverings.